Sembawang Library

-Sembawang Public Library is a public library located in Sun Plaza shopping mall at Sembawang, Singapore.
-It was officially opened on 11 August 2000 by K. Shanmugam, then Minister of Parliament for Sembawang Group Representation Constituency (Chong Pang).
+Sembawang Library is a public library located in Sun Plaza shopping mall at Sembawang, Singapore.
+It was officially opened on 11 August 2000 by K. Shanmugam, Minister of Parliament for Sembawang Group Representation Constituency.
 The library relocated to Level 5 of Sun Plaza Shopping Mall, and was reopened on 5 November 2014 by Associate Professor Muhammad Faishal Ibrahim, Parliamentary Secretary, Ministry of Health & Ministry of Transport.

 The library occupies the entire fifth storey with a floor area of 1,607 square metres.
 It serves residents in the North West areas of Lim Chu Kang, Mandai, Sembawang, Simpang, Sungei Kadut, Woodlands and Yishun, and has a wide-ranging collection size of 150,000 for users of all age groups.

 Access

 The library is served by the Sembawang MRT station and Sembawang Bus Interchange near Sun Plaza shopping mall.